AnyChart/docs.anychart.com/Basic_Charts_Types/Radar_Chart.md

 ### Labels Settings

-You can easily tune visual appearance of axes labels as well as adjust labels length.
+You can easily tune visual appearance of axes' labels as well as adjust labels' length.

 In the sample below all names are limited to the length of 3: